 The red tail shark has a bright red to orange color tail like a fiery red while its body is velvety black.
 The color variation between its tail and body is an abrupt straight line.
 When the red-tipped shark is unhappy or in bad water condition, it tends to look dull and pale.
 The red-tipped shark has large, black and pointy dorsal fins like a shark.
 While the abdominal, anal, and pectoral fins are translucent and adequately developed.

 The red tail shark lives between 8 years to 15 years, with its life expectancy heavily based on the fish-keeper care practices and feeding.

 The red tip shark would not nip at or injure the other fishes but can chase the offending breed for hours, totally exhausting them.
 It can cause the tank mate not to eat adequately and die from malnutrition.
-They eat algae but not actively like a crossocheilus species.
+They eat algae but not excessively like a Crossocheilus species.

 Red Tail Shark Care Guide

-However, here are some care guide to help you take care of your red tail shark.
+Here are some care guides to help you take care of your red tail shark.